ArisBar/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a theoretical physicist working on artificial intelligence.
+I'm a mathematical physicist working on artificial intelligence.
 Currently a PhD candidate at Mila advised by Simon Lacoste-Julien, I work on foundational aspects of deep learning algorithms, with a focus on understanding their robustness and generalization performance.

-Before joining Mila, I worked as a researcher at several institutions including Perimeter Institute for Theoretical Physics in Waterloo, ON, and the Max Planck Institute for Gravitational physics in Potsdam, Germany.
-My research spanned   I received my PhD in physics from ENS Lyon.
+Before joining Mila, I worked as a researcher at several institutions including Perimeter Institute for Theoretical Physics in Waterloo, Ontario, Canada and the Max Planck Institute for Gravitational physics in Potsdam, Germany.
+My research focus ...
+I received a PhD in physics from Ecole Normale Sup\'{e}rieure de Lyon, under the supervision of Laurent Freidel.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.